Bopified/ToyBattlesHQ/doc/intro2.md

 Without it, the server won’t be able to function properly when handling anything related to (for example) game items, capsule info, etc.
 So always make sure you’re using the most up-to-date and correctly unpacked version of `cgd.dip`.

+**Note**: This repository already provides a server-sided `cgd_original` folder, along with the corresponding client `cgd.dip` which it was extracted from.
+All the links to the client & `cgd.dip` folder are given in the next chapters.

 ## Next
 [2.1 Changelog from version 1.0 to version 2.0](https://github.com/SoWeBegin/MicrovoltsEmulator/blob/mv1.1_2.0/doc/changelog1.md)